 Throughout history, the popular holiday destination, Majorca, has been home to several cultures.
 Before being annexed by the Spanish empire, the island was occupied by number of civilizations including the ancient Talayotic culture, the Romans, the Moors, and the Byzantine Empire.
-The various peoples that fed from this land have left their particular marks on its culinary scene.
+The various peoples that fed on this land have left their particular marks on its culinary scene.
 While the Romans cultivated its tasty olives and squeezed fine wine from its grapes, the Arabs profited from its sheep and lamb cattle and created delightful meat hot pots and savory cheese.

 One of the most popular and succulent dishes of Majorca is the frit mallorquí, a mixture of roasted potatoes, peppers, and meat—typically beef liver, pork, or lamb cooked in its juices.
 Try an unrivaled version of this dish at Ca'n Pedr, a traditional restaurant that boasts one of the nicest views of Palma de Mallorca from the top of a nearby hill.